 He retired to move on to work at the Urban Renaissance Agency where he became Vice President in 2003.

 In 2004, Mr. Naka joined Center for Better Living as President and became Advisor from 2015.

-In addition, he has also been working at the Organization for Housing Warranty as President from 2013, chairman from 2014, and special advisor today.
+In addition, he has also been working at the Organization for Housing Warranty as President from 2013, chairman from 2014, and Advisor from 2016.
 Mr. Naka joined DI as Outside Director in 2017.Mr.
 Naka joined DI as Outside Director and Foundation for Senior Citizens’ Housing as Chief Director in June 2017.

 Akinori Uchida- Outside Director